 The Blue Delta SkyMiles® Credit Card from American Express has no annual fee but offers very few perks, mostly just a 20% savings on in-flight purchases of food, beverages, and audio headsets.
 In contrast, both the personal version and the Platinum Delta SkyMiles® Business Credit Card from American Express offer an annual companion certificate good for a domestic, economy class, round-trip ticket in the contiguous 48 states.
 By itself, this certificate can be worth hundreds of dollars.
 The Platinum SkyMiles card also offers your first bag checked for free along with priority boarding and discounted Delta Sky Club access.
 You also have the chance to earn up to 20,000 Medallion Qualifying Miles each year though the Miles Boost program.
 Reaching the next level of Medallion status can help you be upgraded more often while saving money on fees.
 There’s a $195 annual fee for this card.

-Another example is the Hilton Honors American Express Card, which has no annual fee.
+Another example is the Hilton Honors American Express Card, which has no annual fee (see rates and fees).
 It offers Silver status and 7x points at Hilton hotels, 5x points at US restaurants, supermarkets and gas stations and 3x points elsewhere.
 However, the Hilton Honors American Express Ascend Card features Gold status and 12x points at Hilton hotels, 6x points at US restaurants, supermarkets and gas stations and 3x points elsewhere.
 It also includes a weekend night rewards when you spend $15,000 on your card in a calendar year, and 10 free Priority Pass Select visits.
 There’s a $95 annual fee for this card.

 When you look at the rewards and benefits available for cards with a reasonable annual fee, that you don’t get on the no-fee version, you’ll find that it’s often worth it to pay a little to get a lot in return.